-3.5 Points Funds:
+5.6 Points Funds:

-3.5.1 USMTS national points funds are based on completion of thirty-six (36) or more events and points funds shall be awarded to no fewer than the top ten (10) finishers in final points.
+5.6.1 USMTS national points funds are based on thirty-six (36) or more events and will be awarded to no fewer than the top ten (10) finishers in final points.
 Points funds may be prorated by percentage of events completed if less than thirty-six (36) events are completed.

-- 3.5.2 If a driver misses one (1) event, any points funds earned by that driver shall be one-half of the published amount.
-In addition, that reduced amount may be prorated by the percentage of events completed by that driver if two (2) or more events are missed. - 3.5.3 In the event of a tie in the final points standings for any position other than first place, the tied drivers shall each receive an amount equal to the average of the two occupied positions.
-For example, if two drivers tie for fifth place in points, the points fund shall be the average of the published amounts for fifth and sixth place. - 3.5.4 At the discretion of the USMTS, drivers may be required to attend the USMTS banquet at a time and place to be determined.
-Failure to attend the USMTS banquet may result in loss of all, or a portion of, points funds and/or year-end contingency awards.
+- 5.6.2 If a driver misses one (1) event, any points funds earned by that driver shall be one-half of the published amount.
+In addition, that reduced amount may be prorated by the percentage of events completed by that driver if two (2) or more events are missed. - 5.6.3 In the event of a tie in the final points standings for any position other than first place, the tied drivers shall each receive an amount equal to the average of the two occupied positions.
+For example, if two drivers tie for fifth place in points, the points fund shall be the average of the published amounts for fifth and sixth place. - 5.6.4 Drivers that do not attend the USMTS banquet will forfeit one-half of any points fund money earned, and any contingency awards earned.